vukics/cppqed/doc/userGuide.markdown

     PumpedLossyModeScript --eps 1e-12 --dc 100 --deltaC -10 --cutoff 20 --eta "(2,-1)" ...

 \note There are some parameters that are “stronger” than others.
-E.g. if `--dc` is nonzero, then always the dc-mode trajectory::run function will be selected by the #evolve function above, regardless of the value of `--Dt`.
-The latter will only be considered if `--dc` is zero because in this case the deltaT-mode trajectory::run function will be selected.
+E.g. if `--dc` is nonzero, then always the \ref glossarydcmode "dc-mode" trajectory::Adaptive::run function will be selected by the #evolve function above, regardless of the value of `--Dt`.
+The latter will only be considered if `--dc` is zero because in this case the \ref glossarydtmode "deltaT-mode" trajectory::Trajectory::run function will be selected.
 There is a similar relationship between `--minitFock` and `--minit`: the former will always override the latter.

 Example: a binary system {#userguidebinary}
 ========================